-Join Tim Grey for an in-depth discussion in this video Converting the raw capture, part of Photoshop Artist in Action: Tim Grey's Photo Optimization Techniques.
+Join Tim Grey for an in-depth discussion in this video Converting the raw capture, part of Photoshop: Photo Optimization Techniques.

 The first step in optimizing an image when that image is a raw capture, is to process the raw photo in Photoshop utilizing Adobe Camera Raw.
 So for this photo, I'll go ahead and get started by double clicking on the thumbnail in Adobe Bridge, in order to open the image in Photoshop which of course will take us first to Adobe Camera Raw.
 In theory, I could certainly crop the image here in Adobe Camera Raw, but I'd prefer to save that for a later step in Photohshop.
 Here, I'm really just going to focus on the overall adjustment to the image.